JoePotchen/KSU-Hackathon-2018-Gold-Team/README.md

 * On that note, can we use something like a Google account to do secure log in?
 * Should we build the entire app or just the data pages?
 * Will we be given sample data?
 How will we access it?

+## Notes from presentation

+* Steve Durbis is the Anthem Innovation Studio
+* Mike, Jerome are on the team
+*

+Justin, Jason, Brian, Ashish from Incom